-What is an HSA account?
+What is a Wells Fargo HSA Account?

 A Health Savings Account (HSA) is a personal savings account that works in tandem with an HSA-compatible health plan, such as a high deductible health plan (HDHP).
 If you work at Wells Fargo, this means you must be enrolled in the Wells Fargo HDHP to be eligible for an HSA (meaning that Wells Fargo does offer HSA accounts).
-You can use the money you contribute to your HSA to pay for qualified medical expenses now, or you can save and build your balance to use later or in retirement tax-free.
+You can use the money you contribute to your HSA to pay for qualified medical expenses now, or you can save and build your balance to use later or in retirement, tax-free.

 The major advantage of an HSA over a flexible spending account (FSA) or health reimbursement account (HRA) is that you own the account.
 You can keep and use the money in your HSA, even if your employment status changes.